 This video will be reviewed, and feedback provided for any work-ons required.

 Yes.
 This is included as part of the course.
 The practical assessment will almost certainly include some technique tuition as well.

 We are not expecting perfection, and the main aim of the assessment is to assist you on your path.
 It is very much a learning experience rather than just some sort of long scary test.
 We absolutely don’t want to fail anyone.

 The assessor(s) are on your side.
 They will not be silent and passive throughout your assessment; they will offer advice and the occasional prompt.
 They do not want you to fail.

 The assessors are looking at your overall performance.
 If in general you are doing OK, but you get tangled up on something or miss something out or whatever, it’s unlikely to mean failure.
 The assessor will have a chat with you afterwards about what happened, and if they’re satisfied that you know why it went wrong and what you should have done, etc, then all should be fine.

 The main reason for failing is simply because of safety issues.
-If the assessors consider that you would pose a safety risk to your clients (which may be for reasons of skill, knowledge or communication ability), then it will not be appropriate to qualify you as a paddleboard instructor.
+If the assessors consider that you would pose a safety risk to your clients (which may be for reasons of skill, knowledge or communication ability), then it will not be appropriate to say you are ready to be a paddleboard instructor.